hashicorp/consul/website/source/docs/platform/k8s/servers-outside-kubernetes.html.md

 ## Configuring TLS with Auto-encrypt

-Consul's auto-encrypt feature allows clients to automatically provision their own certificates by making a request to the servers at startup.
+Consul's auto-encrypt feature allows clients to automatically provision their certificates by making a request to the servers at startup.
 If you would like to use this feature with external Consul servers, you need to configure the Helm chart with information about the servers so that it can retrieve the clients' CA to use for securing the rest of the cluster.
 To do that, you must add the following values, in addition to the values mentioned above: